JBR90/kanban-board-claude-code/TICKETS.md

 - Tests run successfully in CI environment (if applicable)
 - Overall test coverage exceeds 80%

-**Definition of Done:** All acceptance criteria are met and all integration tests pass.
+**Definition of Done:** All acceptance criteria for this ticket are met and all integration tests pass.

 ### I2: Documentation and README
 **Assignee:** Joe & Azizi